Does God exist? What if he/she/it doesn’t? ‘The big questions’ discussed on the set of ‘The Passion of the Christ’

 Interspersed with the interviews are several beautifully photographed sequences of a lone dog roaming through ancient ruins, overcoming obstacles, and staring inquiringly at the universe.
 These scenes are an obvious but no less moving analogy to the human experience on this plane.

 After all, Greg, the half-dog half-wolf truth seeker, has a more expressive face than most two-legged actors working in films nowadays, and his search is made more heartfelt by Alessandro Molinari’s evocative score.
 (It should be noted that I watched The Big Question on DVD under less than ideal conditions; even so, the technical and artistic qualities of the film remained impressive.)

 The big questions in life remain a stubborn mystery.
 See below:

 The big questions in life remain a puzzling mystery

-As to be expected, no definitive answers to the Big Questions in Life are provided before the documentary's final fade out.
-What The Big Question does instead is make us think about those other questions that are all too infrequently asked:
+As to be expected, no definitive answers to The Big Questions in Life are provided before the documentary’s final fade-out.
+Instead, The Big Question makes us think about those other questions that are all too infrequently asked:

-- How do our cultural and social backgrounds influence – or downright determine – what we believe in?
+- How do our social and cultural background influence – or downright determine – what we believe in?
 For instance, if a fundamentalist Christian from Tennessee, U.S.A., had been born in Riyadh, Saudi Arabia, would he or she have been instead a fundamentalist Muslim?
 Or vice versa?